monzo/progression-framework/frameworks/engineering/specialism/productOwner.md

     content:
       - level: 1
         criteria:
-          - "Understands and appreciates the appropriate use of HTML, CSS, JS and native code."
           - "Demonstrates appetite and aptitude to learn about the context the product operates in."
       - level: 2
         criteria: